Skip to content

 Every model thinks it’s the best.
 The marketing page says so.
 The Hugging Face leaderboard says so.
 The Reddit thread where someone ran it on 47 multiple-choice questions definitely says so.

 The Olympics exist to prove most of them wrong — not on generic benchmarks, but on the questions that actually matter to this haus.
 Can you parse a real boot log from this Mac Mini?
-Do you know which Sonos speaker is in the master bedroom?
-Can you tell the difference between Albert’s desktop trying to rejoin the network and an attacker spoofing its MAC address?
+Do you know which Sonos speaker the kitchen jazz request should target?
+Can you read a Firewalla config and say what’s actually exposed?
 These are not on MMLU.
 They probably should be.

-30 tasks across 6 categories.
-Uses an LLM judge (Claude Opus via OpenRouter) to score responses against rubrics.
+The benchmark lives in sanctum-olympics/ — 30 tasks across 6 categories, each task a real prompt with a rubric.
+An LLM judge (Claude Opus via OpenRouter) scores every response 0.0–1.0 against its rubric, so the grade is “did it actually do the haus-specific thing,” not “did it sound confident.”
 Good for the broad strokes — separating the serious contenders from the ones that crumble the moment you ask them something specific.

 CategoryTasksWhat It Tests